Hiddensee: Flora and fauna

 The Naturschutzgesellschaft Hiddensee und Boddenlandschaft maintains a national park house in Vitte, with a permanent exhibition of fauna and flora.

 In 1936 the Hiddensee Bird Observatory was established on the island.

+Population development

+The population of Hiddensee has shrunk in recent years.
+While an estimated 1,261 people lived on Hiddensee in 1990, an estimate in 2001 put the number at only 1,173, and in 2011 the census revealed only 995 inhabitants.
+Since then, the exodus seems to have stopped; the 2021 estimate resulted in 994 inhabitants.
+More women (52.1%) than men live on the island.
+Of the 994 inhabitants, 124 are under the age of eighteen.

 Subdivisions

 The municipality of Insel Hiddensee ("Island of Hiddensee") has four subdivisions (from north to south):

 Grieben

 Grieben is the oldest, northernmost and smallest village on Hiddensee and lies on the eastern edge of the uplands of the island.
 Its name comes from the Slavic grib (for "mushroom").
 Grieben has no harbour of its own.